 Launched in 1998 when bad POLITICS , pet laws, risky DogMeds, animal rights terrorists and shelters that should but don't (!), became PROJECTS and dog owners got RESULTS!

-Left in hot vehicles, dogs die quicker than humans but YOUR Breed, Kennel, or Obedience club can prevent such agonizing deaths in squad cars and dog show vehicles.
+Left in hot cars, dogs die quicker than humans but you and your dog club can prevent their agonizing deaths in dog show vehicles or your car.

-Dogs can’t beat on the windows or wave at people as the heat becomes deadly.
-The dog dies silently in unimaginable agony.
-Surely his last thoughts are of his beloved owner, the person he would give his life for - and too often, he does, because he begged to “go” with you.
+Surely his last thoughts are of his beloved owner, the person he would give his life for - and too often, he does, because he begged to go with you.